cekit/cekit/docs/contribution-guide/releasing.rst

 Automated Process
 ^^^^^^^^^^^^^^^^^^

 The automated process uses https://pypi.org/project/zest.releaser to perform the correct steps.
-This is installed via Pip automatically by the Makefile.
+This is installed by the Pipfile development environment.

 * Clone https://github.com/cekit/cekit.git
 * Run ``make release`` and follow the prompts.